xct/ropstar/README.md

 * Ropemporium: ret2win32
 * various others

-Help on this project is welcome :)
+Help on this project is welcome!
+Contact me on twitter: @xct_de.